Conscious Kitchen is a program of Turning Green, a student led global movement advocating for healthy food, safer products, and ethical businesses.

 .
 Fully operable kitchens invite students to participate actively in the process.

-• A dedicated Head Chef and kitchen team at each school prepare FLOSNZ meals, create a welcoming dining hall, and underscore the importance of sustainable, healthy and nourishing food.
+• A dedicated Head Chef and kitchen team at each school prepare FLOSN meals, create a welcoming dining hall, and underscore the importance of sustainable, healthy and nourishing food.

 • Each school site partners with a respected local professional chef to mentor staff and students, bringing expertise and professional development.